gasduster99/sppComp/try1/try1_2.md

 variance estimates.
 Thus the negative binomial and beta-binomial models may produce more accurate estimates of the residual variance, while producing more accurate measures of center.
-We develop an example for a subset of data to demonstrate considerably greater statitiscal support for the beta-binomial model (Appendix B), which we have subsequently used for the purposes of applying at an operational scale.
+We develop an example for a subset of data to demonstrate considerably greater statistical support for the beta-binomial model (Appendix B), which we have subsequently used for the purposes of applying at an operational scale.
 <!--